BRajkumar041992/ExTEMPO/README.md

 ExTEMPO is in active development, so please report any issues or suggestions on GitHub (https://github.com/BRajkumar041992).
 The latest version is currently available as a Python module (ExTEMPO_v2_0) from the GitHub repository.

-To run ExTEMPO, ensure the following packages are preinstalled.
+To run ExTEMPO, please make sure the following packages are preinstalled.

 matplotlib, numpy, pandas, scipy, and ADDG3 (https://warrickball.gitlab.io/AADG3/index.html#)